 What is the Pinellas Eviction Diversion Program?

 The Pinellas Eviction Diversion Program is a new service offered by Community Law Program (“CLP”) which provides no cost virtual mediation services to qualified tenants impacted by the COVID-19 pandemic and landlords involved in eviction related disputes.
-The Program partners with several agencies including Bay Area Legal Services, Gulfcoast Legal Services, Stetson University College of Law, the Homeless Leadership Alliance, 211 Tampa Bay, Dab Community Services, and Community Development and Training (CDAT).
+The Program partners with several agencies including Bay Area Legal Services, the Homeless Leadership Alliance, the Juvenile Welfare Board’s FSI Program, Dab Community Services, and Community Development and Training (CDAT).

 This exciting new program is a “One Stop Shop” for qualifying tenants needing:

-• A neutral third party (mediator) to work with them and their landlord to try to resolve a dispute over rent
+- A neutral third party (mediator) to work with them and their landlord to try to resolve a dispute

-• Help locating a new place to live (if unable to stay in their current residence)
+- Referral for help locating a new place to live along with possible financial assistance relocating if unable to remain in current residence

 Who is Eligible to participate?